FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

 Welcome to the FLO-2D self-help setup page.
 The purpose of the self-help kit is to set up a computer with:

-- FLO-2D
+- FLO-2D Software package
-- QGIS
+- QGIS stand alone installer
-- FLO-2D Plugin
+- Plugins FLO-2D, QuickMapServices, ProfileTool, CurveNumberGenerator
 - Training Data

 The training tutorials will teach project development using